buddhadevyash/insights-plus-simppl-task/README.md

-# Insights Plus: Social Media Insights Analyst
+# Insights Plus: Social Media Analyst

 This AI-driven web application provides a comprehensive solution for **analyzing and visualizing social media data** from YouTube and Reddit.
 It transforms raw data into actionable intelligence, empowering users to uncover insights, monitor engagement, and interact with data using natural language queries.